kehantan/labbook/docs/assays/mtt.rst

 **Calculate how many cells and media we need**

-Before we actually start the procedure, it is best to count the theoretical number of cells required before we start seeding.
-Our final goal is to have 100 uL of mixture that contains 10% DMEM + 5,000 cells in each well.
+Before we actually start the procedure, it is best to count the number of cells required before we start seeding.
+Our goal is to have 100 uL of mixture that contains 10% DMEM + 5,000 cells in each well.

 Assume we want to test 8 different concentrations (including negative control) of our compound on the cells, then